Telligent/Community-Rest-SDK/README.md

 ###Executing the Tests
 To execute all the tests you must modify some items.
-- IN your Community site, create an Oauth Client that is confidential using Client Credentials
+- In your Community site, create an Oauth Client that is confidential using Client Credentials
 - In the test project, locate Setup.cs in the root
 - At the top of th file modify the Url, user and Oauth variables to be appropriate to your site.